derekbomfimprates/derekbomfimprates/README.md

 :outbox_tray: 2023 Goals: :heavy_check_mark:
 Enroll in a master's program in data analytics

-:outbox_tray: 2024 Goals:
+:outbox_tray: 2024 - 2025 Goals:
-Work as a software engineer
+Work as a software engineer / Data engineer

 📫 How to reach me: derekbomfim@hotmail.com